NotQuiteAwake/hierarchical/notes/report.md

 algorithms.

 On the other hand, angular momentum is much better conserved.
-Note an interesting "synchronised", "smooth" pattern in FMM's angular momenta components, which is likely correlated with the relative positions of the galactic centres, and which might even be understood with a perturbative treatment.
+Note an interesting "synchronised", "smooth" pattern in FMM's angular momentum components, which is likely correlated with the relative positions of the galactic centres, and which might even be understood with a perturbative treatment.